Manage Test Harnesses

 To export all harnesses in a model:

-Navigate to the top level of the test harness.
+Navigate to the top level of the model.
+Do not select any blocks.

 This example demonstrates cloning an existing test harness and exporting the cloned harness to a separate model.
 This can be useful if you want to create a copy of a test harness as a separate model, but leave the test harness associated with the model component.